T-Python-June-24/LAB_CONDITIONALS/README.md

 ## Bonus 1
 ### write a program that Calculates the BMI (body mass index) of the user:
-- Ask the user to provide his wieght.
+- Ask the user to provide his weight.
 - Ask the user to provide his height.
 - print the BMI for the user.
 - using conditionals tell the user that either :
-- - You are overwieght you need to work out more and watch your diet.
+- - You are overweight you need to work out more and watch your diet.
 - - You are fit & healthy.
 - - You are underweight.
 Watch your health.